MMC-Scholars/VRBase/Doc/EHandle.md

 | -- | --- | --- |
 | [`IBaseEntity*`](IBaseEntity.md) | Get() | Returns the entity |

-_An EHandle acts the exact same as a pointer to an entity, provided that it is safe.
-This means that any operations performed on an entity can also be performed with an EHandle._
+_An EHandle acts as a pointer to an entity to ensure safety.
+This means that any operations performed on a pointer can also be performed with an EHandle._